 Prerequisites for using the Echo360 Embed button:

-1) A Moodle Administrator must have installed and enabled the Echo360 Embed button for your Moodle instance.
+1) A Canvas Administrator must have installed and enabled the Echo360 Embed button for your Canvas instance.

 2) For Students to embed media, the Student Library MAY need to be turned on for your institution.
 OR Students can embed media from any Collection where they have the Post permission.

-If a Moodle Admin has enabled it for your institution, Echo360 provides a media embed button (also called an "easy embed button") that appears in the toolbar of Moodle content windows.
+If your Canvas administrator has enabled it for your institution, Echo360 provides a media embed button (also called an "easy embed button") that appears in the toolbar of Canvas content windows.
 One is identified in the below figure.
 This button opens the Echo360 Embed media dialog box.

 The Echo360 Embed Media dialog box provides the ability to:

-- Embed media from Echo360 directly into your Moodle course as described on this page
+- Embed media from Echo360 directly into your Canvas course as described on this page

 - Upload a media file then embed it as a single process